Gictorbit/photoshopCClinux/README.md

 It may because of the graphics card.</br>

 photoshop uses the `GPU` to process these tools so before using these tools make sure that your graphics card `(Nvidia, AMD)` is configured correctly in your Linux machine.
-</br>The other solution is you can configure photoshop to use `CPU` for image processing. to do that, follow the below steps:
+</br>The other solution is you can configure photoshop to use `CPU` for image processing. to do that, follow the steps below:

 * go to edit tab and open `preferences` or `[ctrl+K]`
 * then go to the `performance` tab